fbpx

 For those interested in cultural experiences, local guides offer historical kayaking tours, explaining the rich history of the region from the unique vantage point of the fjord.

 Alternatively, the more adventurous can explore the numerous smaller inlets and hidden coves, each holding their own secrets.
+Back on land, another not-to-be-missed hike is the trail to the top of the Molladalen Valley.

 Unlike Mount Saska, Molladalen offers a slightly less challenging trek but is equally rewarding with its series of stunning alpine lakes and jagged peaks that encapsulate the adventurous spirit of Norway.